 Fannie Mae permits lenders to use automated valuation models as a tool in the completion of the valuation assessment.

 The lender must review the results of the field review or desk review to determine whether any defects are identified.
-If the lender determines that the mortgage loan was not eligible as delivered, the lender must advise Fannie Mae of these findings via the Lender Self-Report Mailbox (see E-1-03, List of Contacts.
+If the lender determines that the mortgage loan was not eligible as delivered, the lender must advise Fannie Mae of these findings using the self-report functionality in Loan Quality Connect.
 For additional information, see D1-3-06, Lender Post-Closing Quality Control Reporting, Record Retention, and Audit.

 Example: The lender delivered a two-unit property loan to Fannie Mae and, after reviewing the appraisal, the lender determines that the property is a mixed-use property.
 Because mixed-use properties are limited to one-unit dwellings, the loan is ineligible as delivered to Fannie Mae and the lender must self-report the loan.